“My job at Aptima allows me to do what I love, learn something new every day, and benefit the lives of our nation’s Warfighter.”

 Zach Kiehl has an extensive background in the fields of biomedical engineering, human performance, neuroscience, medical imaging, and physiological signals.
 His particular areas of interests are aimed at using the principles of biomedical engineering and biomedical image/signal analysis to improve the performance of the human warfighter.
 His experience encompasses training in human performance and signal processing/analysis from a wide range of physiological signals.
 Zach has done extensive research in examining the neural correlates of cognitive bias along with an investigation of non-contact vital sign monitoring through an imaging photoplethysmography system (iPPG).
 Zach has also utilized his experience in iPPG and signal analysis to investigate the heart rate variability of data subjected to motion artifacts that commonly arise in working environments.

-Zach holds an M.S.
-(Biomedical Systems Focus) and B.S. in Biomedical Engineering from Wright State University.
+Zach holds an MS (Biomedical Systems Focus) and a BS in Biomedical Engineering from Wright State University.

-Kiehl, Zachary Adam.
-Measuring Pulse Rate Variability During Motion Artifact with a Non-Contact, Multi-Imager Photoplethysmography System.
-Diss.
-Wright State University, 2015.
+Kiehl, Z. A. (2015).
+Measuring Pulse Rate Variability During Motion Artifact with a Non-Contact, Multi-Imager Photoplethysmography System (Thesis).
+Wright State University, Dayton, OH.

 For more information about Zach Kiehl’s publications, please contact email@example.com.